-Warm colors are made with orange, red, yellow and combinations of these and similar colors.
-As the name indicates, they tend to make you think of warm things, such sunlight and heat.
+Warm colors consist of orange, red, yellow, and combinations of these and similar colors.
+As the name indicates, they tend to make you think of warm things, such as sunlight and heat.
 Visually, warm colors look as though they come closer, or advance (as do dark colors), which is why they're often used to make large rooms seem cozier.
-If you have a huge bedroom that you want to look more intimate, try painting it a warm color such as terra cotta or brown to make it feel cozier
+If you have a huge bedroom that you want to look more intimate, try painting it a warm color such as terra-cotta or brown to make it feel cozier.

 Light and Temperature

-Can color really make you feel warmer or cooler?
+Can color make you feel warmer or cooler?
 Sure it can, just like it can make a room appear brighter or darker.
 If you live in a climate that's hot most of the year, you might prefer a decorating scheme that's dominated by cool colors.
-Likewise, if you want to feel warmer in your home or a specific space, warm colors can help.
-The affect that color has on visible light may be even more important than temperature.
-However, perceived brightness has more to do with the lightness of a color than whether it's warm or cool.
-Lighter colors simply reflect more light than darker and deeper colors.
-If you want a brighten a space that's short on sun or artificial light, choose light-reflecting colors.
-To tone down a room that gets a lot of light, or to simply add contrast to the brightness, look to dark colors, whether warm or cool.
+Likewise, if you want to feel warmer in your home or specific space, warm colors can help.
+The effect that color has on visible light may be even more important than temperature.
+However, perceived brightness has more to do with the lightness of color than whether it's warm or cool.
+Lighter colors reflect more light than darker and deeper colors.
+If you want a brighten a space that's short on the sun or artificial light, choose light-reflecting colors.
+To tone down a room that gets a lot of light, or to add contrast to the brightness, select dark colors, whether warm or cool.

 An important thing to remember when dealing with warm and cool colors is that no room should have just one.
 If you want your room to be cozy, use warm colors for the dominant scheme and add a few elements that incorporate cool colors (and vice versa).
 As with all elements of decorating it's important to have some balance and contrast.

 When choosing colors to use for your home decor projects, it's important to think about the mood you want to create and whether you want it to feel light and airy or cozy and intimate.
 Knowing the difference between warm and cool colors is the first step.